Sabin Vaccine Institute Joins Coalition Dedicated to Preventing Future Epidemics

-Geneva, Switzerland – November 18, 2016 – Today, the Sabin Vaccine Institute (Sabin) begins its formal partnership with the Coalition for Epidemic Preparedness Innovations (CEPI), as a member of CEPI’s Joint Coordination Group (JCG).
-Global health leaders gather in Geneva, Switzerland for the first meeting of the JCG.
+Geneva, Switzerland – November 18, 2016 –Today, the Sabin Vaccine Institute (Sabin) begins its formal membership with the Coalition for Epidemic Preparedness Innovations (CEPI), as global health leaders gather in Geneva, Switzerland for the first meeting of CEPI’s Joint Coordination Group (JCG).

 CEPI is a global non-profit, public-private partnership that is facilitating vaccine development for diseases of epidemic potential and was founded by the Governments of Norway and India, the Bill and Melinda Gates Foundation, the Wellcome Trust and the World Economic Forum.
 Recent Ebola and Zika virus outbreaks illustrate that a concerted effort by dedicated and coordinated partners is required to prevent infectious disease outbreaks from becoming humanitarian crises.
 CEPI’s partnership model is designed to ensure that vaccine candidates move through trials in a timely manner to prevent and contain epidemics before they begin.